pitosalas/wp-convert/docs/posts/2004-07-01-[GEEK_JAVAONE]-Java-Web-Start-–-still-falling-short.md

 date: 2004-07-01
 ---

+**Link: [[GEEK/JAVAONE] Java Web Start – still falling short](None):** ""

+>>

-Java Web Start is a piece of Java platform that's meant to ease the deployment and updating of Java applications.
+>> Java Web Start is a piece of Java platform that's meant to ease the deployment and updating of Java applications.
 It's a great idea, but disappointingly implemented.
 There were several JavaOne sessions about Web Start.

 >>